unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 You have practiced casting tek skills in the midst of combat, learning techniques that grant you the following benefits:
 You have advantage on Constitution saving throws that you make to maintain your concentration on a tek skill when you take damage.
 You can perform the somatic components of tek skills even when you have weapons or a shield in one or both hands.
-When a hostile creature’s movement provokes an opportunity attack from you, you can use your reaction to cast a tek skill at the creature, rather than making an opportunity attack.
+When a hostile creature's movement provokes an opportunity attack from you, you can use your reaction to cast a tek skill at the creature, rather than making an opportunity attack.
 The tek skill must have a casting time of 1 action and must target only that creature.

 #### WEAPON MASTER